orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 >>> import json
 >>> import binascii
 ```
-I could probably use `from` imports to make the next bit more terse, but these will do.
+I could probably use `from` imports to make the next bit smaller, but these will do.

 Now I set up a test subject array, using random data:
 ```python